 If you want to find a pet without papers, choose a reliable breeder that does not compromise a puppy’s health.
 Yorkies can be susceptible to many health problems, so ensure you get a healthy puppy.
 In addition, you will save more money in the long term if you pay a bit more upfront.

 You can rescue Yorkies if you want to own one but don’t want to deal with disreputable breeders.
 While a Yorkie may cost you several thousand dollars from a breeder to buy, reputable adoption and rescue groups charge a fee of anywhere from $100 to $800.

-Although it would be nice for rescue groups to just give the dogs away, they still have to pay their expenses, such as staffing, supplies, and facilities.
+Although it would be nice for rescue groups to give the dogs away, they still have to pay their expenses, such as staffing, supplies, and facilities.
 Find out how to find a Yorkie that costs little or nothing.

 Why are documents important?

-Tiny Teacup Yorkie: People prefer Yorkies with papers, even though they are more expensive.
+People prefer Yorkies with papers, even though they are more expensive.
 Yorkie Terrier prices have increased because papers ensure that your Yorkie is purebred.
-This is not a mere formality.
+However, this is not a mere formality.
 These documents contain information about the puppy’s parents, siblings, breeder, and kennel numbers.
 This information has two benefits.
 First, you can learn about your puppy’s traits, including coat color and size.
 Second, you can ensure the puppy is healthy and free from hereditary diseases.
 A healthy litter signifies that your puppy has a solid genetic heritage.

 What is the average cost of Teacup Yorkies in the USA?

 Breeders use the term “teacup,” which is often used to raise the price of a puppy.
 However, this small dog will not meet the breed standard and will cost you hundreds, if not thousands, in vet bills.
 Teacup Yorkies can be sold online by breeders who want to profit from people who don’t know they are not a breed.
 They can cost upwards of $2,500-$5,000.